Doing research

 - Research concerning the institution or person from whom the object was acquired, intended to establish their identity, such as their full name, year of birth and death, profession and place of residence.

-In most cases, basic research will not lead to information about how the object was acquired in its region of origin.
-For this, extensive research is needed.
-In de meeste gevallen zal basisonderzoek niet leiden naar informatie over op welke manier het voorwerp in het gebied van herkomst is verworven.
-Hiervoor is uitgebreid onderzoek nodig.
+In most cases, general research will not lead to information about how the object was acquired in its region of origin.
+This requires further research.

-The basic research usually reveals one or more persons or institutions associated with the acquisition of the object.
-A common method is to continue the research by first investigating these persons or institutions and then going back further and further in time using the sources that are found during the process.
-Another method starts from the object itself and the knowledge about it among communities of origin, and works forward in time from there.
-Both methods may involve one or more of the following steps:
+The general research may reveal one or more individuals or organisations connected to the acquisition of the object.
+A common method is to continue the investigation by firstly researching these individuals or organisations and then working back in time using the information that emerges from the sources.
+Another method starts with the object itself and the knowledge that communities of origin have regarding it, and works forward in time from there.
+Both methods can include one or more of the following steps:

-- Research into the way of acquisition in the colonial context and the broader context in which it took place.
+- Research into the method of acquisition in the colonial context and the broader context in which this took place.

 - Research into the previous usage of the object.